ocoretech/CTF-workbook/VulnCommerce.md

                                       Flag 1 found by using dnsrecon

-The first flag has been found with the help of dnsrecon.
-Now use "ffuf" to find the different directories associated with the domain.
+The first flag has been found with the help of dnsrecon method.
+Start up ffuf to find different directories associated with the domain(ffuf -w CTF/content.tct -t 2 -p 1.0 -u vulncommerce.co.uk

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/121c36e9-6353-4222-b04e-06dac3c12952)